DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-development-and-testing.md

 ### 7. Refactoring

-- Perform a “red-green-refactor” cycle if needed:
-    - Red: Add failing tests to highlight areas needing improvement.
-    - Green: Implement changes to make tests pass.
-    - Refactor: Clean up code without changing its behaviour.
-- Use the AI IDE’s chat mode to identify refactoring opportunities.
+- Similar to “red-green-refactor” approach in traditional software engineering, refactor your code after adding tests.
+This ensures that your feature is implemented consistently, there is code reuse, but the behaviour is not changed.

 ### 8. Code Review

-- Conduct a thorough code review by walking through the git diff for every change.
+- At each step above, conduct a thorough code review by walking through the git diff for every change.
 - Make manual corrections or enhancements if required.

 ### 9. Documentation